Wednesday, July 10, 2024

 Is the "Good News" . . .
 Good News?

-I just returned from a trip to the Middle East where it became increasingly clear to me that the traditional concept of endless suffering in Hell is not good news!
+On a trip to the Middle East some time ago, it became increasingly clear to me that the traditional concept of endless suffering in Hell is not good news!

 It’s not good news for a Muslim to hear that every ancestor, relative, friend or loved one who has died, and the vast majority of those still alive, have no hope.
 It’s not good news for a Hindu or Buddhist to be told that all or almost all of the people they love and honor are experiencing or will experience endless, conscious suffering at the hands of the God you are telling them about.
 For them, the message of never-ending punishment in Hell is not the most joyful news ever announced.
 It’s the most dreadful news ever announced.